sukolsak/fprime/docs/INSTALL.md

 ### Installing F´ Python Requirements

-F´ python support packages have certain requirements on various Python packages available on PYPI.
+F´ Python support packages have certain requirements on various Python packages available on PyPI.
-These requirements are broken out in two files one for the Autocoder tools and one for the GDS tools package.
+These requirements are broken out in two files: one for the Autocoder tools and one for the GDS tools package.
 This is to enable users to choose which tools they'd like to use.

 **Installing F´ Python Packages**